Online Video Recordings

 Two highlights of the 2004 videoconference are:

-b) One child from each side of the videoconference engaging in a verbal exchange partly derived from Enna panni? (a question-and-answer chant).
+b) One child from each side of the videoconference engages in a verbal exchange partly derived from Enna panni? (a question-and-answer chant).
 There is coaching from adults on both sides.

 To contact Eric Miller,